khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 ## Usage

-Use tables when:

-- Users need to review, enter, or edit uniform sets of data or options.
-- Displaying structured content, where each entry has the same attributes.

 ### When to use tables

 Use tables to:

-- Display large volumes of data.
+- Display structured content, where each entry has the same attributes.
+- Let users review, enter, edit, or filter granular data sets.
-- Display a data set that will continue to grow; for example, a table used to display users, environments, and so on.
+- Display a data set that will continue to grow (e.g. Issues, Environments, and User Profile page).
-- Compare data in a set to in a way that makes each data point distinguishable.
-- Search, filter, or sort by all parameters in a data set.

 Todo: Add live component block with code example